-Performing as well as the national average or a peergroup average may be a reasonable initial aspiration, but it is important to recognize that these averages are sometimes unacceptably low.
+Performing as well as the national average or a peer-group average may be a reasonable initial aspiration, but it is important to recognize that these averages are sometimes unacceptably low.
 Aspiring to match and then exceed high-performance targets is the stronger strategy.

 Community colleges can differ dramatically on such factors as size, location, resources, enrollment patterns, and student characteristics.
 It is important to take these differences into account when interpreting benchmark scores-especially when making institutional comparisons.
-Furthermore, the Center for Community College Student Engagement has adopted a policy, "Responsible Uses of CCSSE and SENSE Data," available at www.cccse.org.
+The Center for Community College Student Engagement has adopted the policy "Responsible Uses of CCSSE and SENSE Data," available at www.cccse.org.

 SENSE uses a three-year cohort of participating colleges in all core survey analyses.
-The current cohort is referred to as the 2011 SENSE Cohort (2009-2011) throughout all reports.
+The current cohort is referred to as the 2012 SENSE Cohort (2010-2012) throughout all reports.